slowpy/Linux-programming/driver_semaphore/README.md

 #Driver signal to app sample code
-This sampe demo how to use semaphore to avoid race condition.
+This sample demo how to use semaphore to avoid race condition.

 # How to setup build code environment
 1. install build code tools